kyleawayan/lta/README.md

 # lta
-# WARNING: My account has been disabled recently.
+# WARNING: My Discord account has been disabled recently.
 This app may have caused this so please do not use this, only refer to this for educational purposes only.
+Please check out lta's successor, [lta-fav](https://github.com/kyleawayan/lta-fav), that can only display one artist with Discord Rich Presence.

 show currently playing artist as discord status